The Theatre School > Admission > Admission FAQ

 If you complete a paper FAFSA, be sure to write "DePaul University" and our school code, "001671", in the list of schools.
 FAFSA opens on October 1 and we suggest that you complete the FAFSA by February 15 to ensure that you receive your financial aid information as quickly as possible after you have been admitted.

-All applicants who have completed the application (including the audition or interview) will be electronically notified of their admissions decisions around the middle of March.
+All applicants who have completed the application (including the audition or interview) will be electronically notified of their admission decisions around the middle of March.
 Admitted students will also have a packet of information mailed to them after they learn of their decision.
-Admissions decisions cannot be discussed over the phone.
+Admission decisions cannot be discussed over the phone.

 Because all of our programs have strict capacities we utilize a waitlist in order to ensure that each incoming class meets our capacity.
 As admitted students accept or decline our offers of admission, we admit students from the waitlist to fill the slots that have become vacant.
 We use our waitlist every year to fill our class and students who receive a waitlist offer have an excellent chance of being admitted.
 Waitlisted applicants will receive a final decision letter - either offering admission or informing them that the class has been filled.